 Then glue G and F to the cross tee.

-Take the bottom HVAC cap and slide it onto the HVAC pipe, and then insert the PVC post sleeve into the HVAC pipe with the female end facing the top and connect it to the male adapter.
+Take the bottom HVAC cap and slide it onto the HVAC pipe, and then insert the PVC post sleeve into the squirrel baffle pipe with the female end facing the top and connect it to the male adapter.

-Start by inserting the black pipe into the PVC pole sleeve and HVAC until it hits the top.
+Start by inserting the black pipe into the PVC pole sleeve and squirrel baffle pipe until it hits the top.